 The Company earns the majority of its revenue by entering into firm transportation and storage contracts, providing capacity for customers to transport or store natural gas in its facilities.
-Approximately 21 percent of the Company's total operating revenue comes from long-term service agreements with local distribution company customers and their affiliates.
+Approximately 20 percent of the Company's total operating revenue comes from long-term service agreements with local distribution company customers and their affiliates.
 The Company also provides firm transportation services under contract to gas marketers, producers, other pipelines, electric power generators and a variety of end-users.
-In addition, the Company's pipelines offer both firm and interruptible transportation to customers on a short-term or seasonal basis.
+In addition, the Company's pipeline offer both firm and interruptible transportation to customers on a short-term or seasonal basis.
 Demand for gas transmission on the Company's pipeline systems is seasonal, with the highest throughput and a higher portion of annual total operating revenues and net earnings occurring in the traditional winter heating season in the first and fourth calendar quarters.
 Average reservation revenue rates realized by the Company are dependent on certain factors, including but not limited to rate regulation, customer demand for reserved capacity, capacity sold levels for a given period and, in some cases, utilization of capacity.
 Commodity revenues are also dependent upon a number of variable factors including weather, storage levels, and customer demand for firm interruptible and parking services.
 The majority of Panhandle's revenues are related to firm capacity reservation charges.
-For the years 2004, 2005 and 2006, the Company's combined throughput was 1,284 trillion British thermal units (TBtu), 1,214 TBtu and 1,180 TBtu, respectively.
-For the six-month periods ended June 30, 2007 and 2006, the Company's combined throughput was 775 TBtu and 590 TBtu, respectively.
+For the nine-month periods ended September 30, 2007 and 2006, the Company's combined throughput was 1,116 trillion British thermal units (TBtu) and 861 TBtu, respectively.
+For the years 2006, 2005 and 2004, the Company's combined throughput, including supply area and market area deliveries, was 1,180 TBtu, 1,214 TBtu and 1,284 TBtu, respectively.